pkourouklidis/panoptes-wiki/Home.md

 - [How Panoptes integrates with the underlying platform (optional).](Platform Integration)

 ## Step 1: Evaluating comprehensibility
 We would like to evaluate how easy it is for data scientists to understand PDL scripts.
-For this, we have created an example PDL script targeting the call center demo system and a small questionnaire to check that the participants understand what the script defines.
+For this, we have created an example PDL script targeting the call center demo system and a small questionnaire that checks your understanding of what the script expresses.

 If you feel that you have got a good enough understanding of PDL after reading the documentation, please feel free to fill in the questionnaire right away.
-I am always available for questions/clarifications through email/Teams.
+Otherwise, I am always available for questions/clarifications through email/Teams (panagiotis.kourouklidis@bt.com).
 - [Example script](Example Script)
 - [Questionnaire](Questionnaire)